peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary float.
+An arbitrary-precision binary floating-point number.
 If this value is positive zero, returns negative zero.
 Returns signaling NaN if this value is signaling NaN.
 (In this sense, this method is similar to the "copy-negate" operation in the General Decimal Arithmetic Specification, except this method does not necessarily return a copy of this object.).

 <a id="NextMinus_PeterO_Numbers_EContext"></a>
 ### NextMinus